Kwaidan (film): Reception

+Critical response

 Japanese critics considered Kwaidan one of the best Japanese films of 1964 or 1965, but the latter year was mostly disregarded, as the film premiered in 1964 and was thus considered a 1964 film; only a few votes in a 1965 survey of Japanese film critics mentioned it as such.
 Kinema Junpo ranked it the second best Japanese film of 1964, after Woman in the Dunes, and The Japan Times placed it sixth.
 Yoko Mizuki also won the Kinema Junpo award for Best Screenplay.
 It also won awards for Best Cinematography and Best Art Direction at the Mainichi Film Concours.
 The film won international awards, including Special Jury Prize at the Cannes Film Festival and was nominated for the Best Foreign Language Film at the Academy Awards.
 Despite its success at Cannes, its initial reception there was reportedly mixed.
+To meet international distribution demands, the film underwent significant running-time edits following its initial Japanese premiere.
+While the original Japanese roadshow version ran 182 minutes and the Japanese general release ran 163 minutes, American distributor Continental Distributing re-edited the film down to 125 minutes following its Los Angeles premiere by entirely removing "The Woman of the Snow" segment.
+Despite being omitted from initial Western theatrical prints, "The Woman of the Snow" was reinstated in subsequent reissues and home video releases, where it received widespread acclaim as one of the film's standout episodes.
 It also remains the only horror movie ever to be nominated for the Academy Award for Best Foreign Language Film.

-In a 1967 review, the Monthly Film Bulletin commented on the colour in the film, stating that "it is not so much that the colour in Kwaidan is ravishing...as the way Kobayashi uses it to give these stories something of the quality of a legend."
+In a 1967 review, the Monthly Film Bulletin commented on the use of colors in the film, stating that "it is not so much that the colour in Kwaidan is ravishing...as the way Kobayashi uses it to give these stories something of the quality of a legend."
 The review concluded that the Kwaidan was a film "whose details stay on in the mind long after one has seen it."
 Bosley Crowther, in a 1965 New York Times review, stated that director Kobayashi "merits excited acclaim for his distinctly oriental cinematic artistry.
 So do the many designers and cameramen who worked with him.
 Kwaidan is a symphony of color and sound that is truly past compare."
 Furthermore, Crowther singled out Katsuo Nakamura's performance as the "most conspicuous and memorable."
 He later listed it among the Top 10 films released in 1965 and recognized Katsuo's performance as one of the best in a film of that year.
 Variety described the film as "done in measured cadence and intense feeling" and that it was "a visually impressive tour-de-force."